The PostgreSQL Editor For pgvector

 Explore production scale vector datasets.

-- Get support or ask for features on our Github anytime!
+- Get support or request features on our Github anytime!

 Frequently Asked Questions

 Spin-up locally.
-Run our Docker image — it starts a dashboard on localhost:3000
+Run our Docker image — it starts a dashboard on localhost:4800.

-• Query string — powers live SQL from your browser straight to Postgres.
+• Query string — powers queries from your browser straight to Postgres.

-• Read-only string — used only for projection creation to grab a snapshot of your table.
+• Read-only string — used for projection creation to grab a snapshot of your table.

-Create a projection.
-Our secure cloud worker pulls the selected table with the read-only string, adds 2-D coordinates, and stores the snapshot as Apache Arrow files.
+Create a projection of a table.
+Our secure cloud worker pulls the selected table with the read-only string, runs dimensionality reduction on the Vector column and adds the 2D coordinates, then stores the snapshot as Apache Arrow files.

 Explore.
 Your local dashboard streams queries directly from your database in both the SQL editor and projection view.